Photographic processing

-Photographic processing or photographic development is the chemical means by which photographic film or paper is treated after photographic exposure to produce a negative or positive image.
+Photographic processing or photographic development is the chemical means by which photographic film or photographic paper is treated after photographic exposure to produce a negative or positive image.
 Photographic processing transforms the latent image into a visible image, makes this permanent and renders it insensitive to light.

 All processes based upon the gelatin silver process are similar, regardless of the film or paper's manufacturer.
 Exceptional variations include instant films such as those made by Polaroid and thermally developed films.
 Kodachrome required Kodak's proprietary K-14 process.
 Kodachrome film production ceased in 2009, and K-14 processing is no longer available as of December 30, 2010.
 Ilfochrome materials use the dye destruction process.
 Deliberately using the wrong process for a film is known as cross processing.

 Common processes

 Key stages in production of Ag-based photographs.
 Two silver halide particles, one of which is impinged with light (hν) resulting in the formation of a latent image (step 1).
 The latent image is amplified using photographic developers, converting the silver halide crystal to an opaque particle of silver metal (step 2).
 Finally, the remaining silver halide is removed by fixing (step 3).

 All photographic processing use a series of chemical baths.
 Processing, especially the development stages, requires very close control of temperature, agitation and time.